collective/archetypes.clippingimage/README.rst

-- make automatic cropping of images work on plone 4.2 and 4.3 (by monkey patching the monkey patch of plone.app.imaging) [fRiSi]
+- make automatic cropping of images work on plone 4.2 and 4.3 (by monkey patching the monkey patch of plone.app.imaging)

+  scales accessed via image/@@images/image/thumb to not get cropped. this just works for image/image_thumb
+  [fRiSi]

 2.1